boostup/react-semantic-ui-kit/README.md

 #### Component Catalog

 Create a catalog to display the UI components using Catalog.style.
 UI components will be rendered and interactive.
-As time goes by, this catalog should replace the ```doc.md``` and ```examples.md``` found inside a UI component directory.
-However, if a component is not yet in the catalog, than at least these files should be present in the component directory so as to provide some useful information to end users.
+As time goes by, this catalog should replace the planned ```doc.md``` and ```examples.md``` found inside a UI component directory.
+However, if a component is not yet in the catalog, than at least these files should be present in the component's directory so as to provide usage information to coders who wish to use it in the early stages.

  - https://www.catalog.style/try
  - https://docs.catalog.style/installation/module
  - https://docs.catalog.style/configuration/imports

+---

 ### Publish package to NPM registry